 We recognise the climate change emergency and urgent need for renewable energy generation.
 We support the government’s commitment to achieving net zero by 2050 and recognise that Suffolk has a major strategic role to play in the delivery of this target.
-The rapidly developing offshore wind industry and proposals for a new generation of nuclear power at Sizewell, as well as being a desired location for solar as one of the UK’s sunniest areas, raises major challenges for Suffolk’s landscapes and communities.
+The rapidly developing offshore wind industry and a new generation of nuclear power at Sizewell, as well as being a desired location for solar as one of the UK’s sunniest areas, raises major challenges for Suffolk’s landscapes and communities.

 We believe that, if Suffolk is to host these significant projects, sensitive siting and successful mitigation of their impacts, together with offset environmental enhancements, are absolutely key.

 The multiple energy projects proposed over the next decade in Suffolk have the potential to have major impacts on both our communities and swathes of countryside across the county.

 In the Eastern region wind energy is predicted to increase from 4.4GW in 2020 to 27.5GW by 2050.

 What the Suffolk Preservation Society can do: